dx3mod/serialport/README.md

 # serialport

-A cross-platform library for serial port communication in OCaml, which supports both POSIX and Windows systems.
+A cross-platform library for serial port communication in OCaml, which supports both POSIX and ~~Windows systems~~.
 It provides a synchronous and asynchronous interface using various I/O libraries, such as Lwt, Miou.

 [API references]()